Climbing Mount Fuji

-- Make sure to pay the trailhead entrance fee to Mt.
-Fuji of 1000 yen.
+- Make sure to pay the trailhead entrance fee of 1000 yen.
 This is used to help update safety measures for climbers on the mountain and protect the environment.

 - Don't be surprised if your guide tells you that you will be walking through the night.
 If you want to see the sunrise from the summit of Mt.
-Fuji, walking in the pitch black for a while is a necessity.
+Fuji, walking in the pitch dark for a while is a necessity.

 - To climb Mt.
 Fuji, certain hiking items are highly recommended by many guiding companies.
 These items include but are not limited to good climbing waterproof shoes and socks, comfortable, warm clothes, gloves, beanie, raincoat, head lamp/torch, hiking poles, trail mix/snacks, backpack, drink bottle, camera, coins and cash, hat, sunnies, and some sunblock.

 Pack your bags, grab your hiking poles and get planning your Mt.
 Fuji trekking adventure!